SALESFORCE PARK WALKING TOUR

 The last palm tree on your left in the palm garden – rather large, with graceful curved fronds, is a pindo palm (Butia capitata) from Brazil.
 Continuing on the path, on your left you’ll see a glass dome ringed by palm trees – these are fan palms (Washingtonia sp.) – I think they’re hybrids of two species that are native to southern California and northern Mexico.

 Soon you will then cross two white stripes on the path – marking a seismic stability feature.
-The Salesforce Terminal is actually three buildings, and the white stripes mark the gap between the buildings – in an earthquake the gap is intended to break the wave energy of the earthquake.
-Just past the stripes, on your left are several gnarled African sumacs (Rhus lancea) from South Africa, followed by a Monterey cypress (Hesperocyparis macrocarpa), native to California’s central coast (and a very common tree in San Francisco’s parks), and then a small California buckeye (Aesculus californica), which is a Bay Area native.
+The Salesforce Terminal is actually three buildings, and the white stripes mark the gaps between the buildings – in an earthquake the gap is intended to break the wave energy of the earthquake.
+Just past the stripes, on your left are several gnarled African sumacs (Rhus lancea) from South Africa, followed by a Monterey cypress (Hesperocyparis macrocarpa), native to California’s central coast (and very common in San Francisco’s parks), and then a small California buckeye (Aesculus californica), which is a Bay Area native.
 Across the path, on the other side of the glass wall are five Catalina ironwoods (Lyonothamnus floribundus), native to the Channel Islands of Southern California.

 Continuing on the path you’ll see the first of a large number of narrow, vertical European hornbeam trees (Carpinus betulus'Fastigiata') which line the lawn.
 Continue until you reach the desert garden at the western end of the park – filled with cacti and other succulents.
-The “stars” here are the dragon trees (Dracaena draco), native to the Canary Islands and Madeira - there are three of them in this garden.
+The “stars” of this garden are the dragon trees (Dracaena draco), native to the Canary Islands and Madeira - there are three of them in this garden.

 The path now turns left as you head south, until you reach the second desert garden on your right.
 This garden is full of aloes, as the signage explains.
 The large tree-like aloes are coast aloes (Aloe thraskii) from South Africa.